 Overview of Bukhara

-The city of Bukhara is one of the highlights of the historic Silk Road that linked Europe with Asia.
+Bukhara is a magnificent city that is one of the highlights of the historic Silk Road that linked Europe with Asia.
 The trade routes passed through Central Asia, and Bukhara was one of the most important cities on the route through present-day Uzbekistan.
 To this day you can enjoy a lot of the Silk Road history in the magnificent sights in the city center.

 Bukhara is located in the middle of the desert, and out of almost nowhere a beautiful city rises, where some of the world’s most beautiful Islamic buildings can be seen.
 The silhouette consists of not least the Kalyan Minaret as a landmark with a number of the distinctive light blue domes surrounding it.
 The domes and other architectural highlights of the city are mainly religious works such as mosques, minarets and madrasas.